tony-aw/tinycodet/README.md

 import_inops("magrittr") # exposing operators from `magrrittr` to current env
 #> Getting infix operators from package: magrittr...
 #>
+#> Checking for conflicting infix operators in the current environment...
 #> Placing infix operators in current environment...
 #> Done